Reuh/anselme/README.md

 ### Identifiers

-Valid identifiers must be at least 1 caracters long and can contain anything except the caracters `%/*+-()!&|=$§?><:{}[],\`.
+Valid identifiers must be at least 1 caracters long and can contain anything except the caracters ``~`^+-=<>/[]*{}|\_!?,;:()"@&$#%`` (that is, every special caracter on a US keyboard except ').
 They can contain spaces.
+They can not start with a number.

 When defining an identifier (using a function, checkpoint or variable delcaration line), it will be defined into the current namespace (defined by the parent function/checkpoint).
 When evaluating an expression, Anselme will look for variables into the current line's namespace, then go up a level if it isn't found, and so on.
+Note that the namespace of functions with arguments are not accessible from outside the function.

 In practise, this means you have to use the "genealogy" of the variable to refer to it from a line not in the same namespace: